Super Bowl 2023: Date, start time, who is playing and how to watch live

 Next season, three full NFL games will be aired by Sky Sports every Sunday during the season along with every Thursday and Monday-night game.

 ITV will offer live coverage of the two regular-season games played in London next season.
-The Tennessee Titans, Buffalo Bills and Jacksonville Jaguars are the three teams to have been confirmed to be playing in London next season.
-The final team will be confirmed in due course.
+The Tennessee Titans, Buffalo Bills and Jacksonville Jaguars are the three teams confirmed to be playing in London next season.
+The final team will be announced in due course.